jkraml-staffbase/wireshark-workshop/01_udp_temperature_data/README.md

 ## Files

-- `temperature_data.py`: Python script for sending and receiving temperature data
+- `temperature_data.py`: Python script for sending and receiving temperature data (no requirements, should "just work" with Python 3)
 - `temperature_client.lua`: Wireshark dissector for this protocol, registers for UDP port 4567
 - `dump.pcap`: Example capture file